-CHECKLIST Pre-Shipment Inspection & Cargo Insurance
+Pre-Shipment Inspection & Cargo Insurance Checklist

-- □ Determines the amount of free time available for cargo arriving at the port in case of delays to avoid demurrage, storage, detention, and other related charges. - Determines if the cargo is subject to any pre-inspection requirements, before authorizing any cargos for shipment. - □ If pre-inspection is required: Contacts the requesting entity to arrange for pre-inspection of goods in the exporting country. - Obtains the inspection certificate that is issued after goods are preinspected. - □ Tells the freight forwarder and other relevant parties if there is hazardous cargo since hazardous cargo may be subject to additional shipping and/or document requirements (or even restrictions). - □ Shares any available material safety data sheets for hazardous goods with the freight forwarder, who shares this information with the carrier or carrier's agent. - Determines if transportation insurance coverage is needed, based on the value of the goods (the freight forwarder should be able to provide a quotation). - □ If transportation insurance coverage is needed: Works with Procurement staff to obtain insurance coverage.
+CHECKLIST Pre-Shipment Inspection & Cargo Insurance The Logistics Manager: Determines the amount of free time available for cargo arriving at the port in case of delays to avoid demurrage, storag detention, and other related charges.
+Determines if the cargo is subject to any pre-inspection requirements, before authorizing any cargos for shipment.
+If pre-inspection is required: Contacts the requesting entity to arrange for pre-inspection of goods in the exporting country.
+Obtains the inspection certificate that is issued after goods are pre- inspected.
+Tells the freight forwarder and other relevant parties if there is hazardous cargo since hazardous cargo may be subject to additional shipping and/or document requirements (or even restrictions).
+Shares any available material safety data sheets for hazardous goods with the freight forwarder, who shares this information with the carrier or carrier's agent.
+Determines if transportation insurance coverage is needed, based on the value of the goods (the freight forwarder should be able to provide a quotation).
+If transportation insurance coverage is needed: Works with Procurement staff to obtain insurance coverage.
 To determine if pre-inspection is required, research local government regulations.
 Governments often require pre-inspection of cargos to quantify and qualify cargo for customs valuation or assessment of duties.
 In addition, pre-inspection helps prevent illegal imports.
+Please see below for context-specific callout boxes that also apply.